 The Institute of Museum and Library Services (IMLS) is the primary federal agency responsible for helping museums connect people to information and ideas.
 Its Office of Museum Services (OMS) supports all types of museums-including aquariums, arboretums, art museums, botanical gardens, children's museums, culturally-specific museums, historic sites, history museums, military museums, natural history museums, nature centers, planetariums, railway museums, science and technology centers, zoos, and more-by awarding grants that help them educate students, preserve and digitize collections, and connect with their communities.
-During the COVID-19 pandemic, OMS has provided critical leadership to the museum community through its CARES Act, American Rescue Plan grants, and the agency has been providing science-based information and recommended practices to reduce the risk of transmission of COVID-19 to staff and visitors engaging in the delivery of museum services.
-Its Communities for Immunity partnership is working to boost COVID-19 vaccine confidence in communities across the country.
-The 2018-2022 IMLS strategic plan focuses on promoting lifelong learning, strengthening the capacity of museums to serve their communities, increasing access to information and ideas, and strategically aligning resources to maximize public value.
+During the COVID-19 pandemic, OMS has provided critical leadership to the museum community through its CARES Act, American Rescue Plan grants, and the agency has been providing science -based information and recommended practices to reduce the risk of transmission of COVID-19 to staff and visitors engaging in the delivery of museum services.
+Its Communities for Immunity partnership helped boost COVID-19 vaccine confidence in communities across the country.
+The 2022-2026 IMLS strategic plan commits the agency to champion lifelong learning, strengthen community engagement, advance collections stewardship and access, and demonstrate excellence in public service.